The Xometry app works best with JavaScript enabled!

 The Process of Mass Producing a Product

-The steps taken to produce something on a mass scale are different from creating small production batches.
+The steps taken to produce on a mass scale are different from creating small production batches.
 That is because large-scale production methods, such as injection molding, require processes that produce consistent-quality parts for many batches.
-Consideration also needs to be given to the efficiency of the design when produced on such a scale, i.e., can post-processing and waste material be reduced?
-There is a defined process to follow when producing parts on a mass scale.
-There are five steps to mass production, as listed below:
+Consideration also needs to be given to the efficiency of the design when produced on such a scale, i.e., how to reduce waste and post-processing time.

 Concepting